 Three Principles of Living Process

-Perception receives.
-Action responds.
+Perception explores.
+Action expresses.
 Attunement restores.
-Together they form a living circuit, an embodied process through which consciousness realizes itself through relationship.
+Together they form a living circuit, an embodied process through which consciousness realizes itself through relationship, moment by moment.

-These principles generate the rhythm we inhabit; the ground beneath everything we claim to hang our hat on.
-When we move with them, understanding ripens at its natural pace, and our inner structure strengthens through strain without snapping.
+These principles generate the flow we inhabit; the contours that support everything we hang our meaning on.
+When we move with them, understanding ripens at its natural pace.
+Tension transforms into flexible structure.
+Meaning reveals itself through movement.
+This is the architecture of becoming.

 Nature’s Values: The Undercurrents